 What makes Nizam’s museum unique is the double-story Nizam’s cupboard, with 124 doors spread on both sides of a 120 feet long room.
 There is a manual lift that would have taken the Nizam up and down.
 Yes, it is the world’s largest wardrobe.

 Read More – Purani Haveli Walk in Old City

 It is another quirky museum in the city that introduces you to the most miser but the richest person on earth – The Nizam of Hyderabad.
 The clothes displayed here are fairly simple – mostly white Lucknavi kurtas.

 You can also see miniature paintings of the Nizam family genealogy painted in a very creative way.

 Telangana State Museum

 Read More – Museums at Public Gardens

-Health museum in Hyderabad is also located in public gardens.
+Health museum is also located in public gardens.
 It is a small but unique museum that aims to emphasize health and hygiene.
 This single room will actually take you back in time.
 But nonetheless, it is one of the museums in the city.

 Archaeological Museum, Gunfoundary

-This is a typical ASI museum in an interesting circular architecture, that reminds me of the Student Centre at Panjab University in Chandigarh.
+This is a typical ASI museum in interesting circular architecture.
+That reminds me of the Student Centre at Panjab University in Chandigarh.
 You must see the exquisite Kakatiyan door jamb here.
 And also the pre-historic remains of this region.
 Especially the ones that tell about age-old burial practices.

 Birla Science Museum and Planetarium

 A pillared walkway on Naubhat Pahad next to the pristine white Birla Mandir leads you to a huge glass and steel building.
-That is Hyderabad’s Birla Science and Planetarium.
-It is a lovely museum that explains the basic principles of science with models and experiments.
+That is the Birla Science and Planetarium in the city.
+It has a lovely museum that explains the basic principles of science with models and experiments.
 It will bring out the kid in you, it will take you back to your school science books.

 At another level, there are remains of Dinosaurs and the model of underwater excavations in Dwarka.

 Read More – Birla Science Museum & Planetarium

 Institute of Culture Art Gallery